Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: The strong EH-property for ordered graphs

 \section{The strong EH-property for ordered graphs}

+An ordered graph $G$ {\em contains} another ($H$ say) if some induced subgraph of $G$, with the induced numbering, is isomorphic (as an ordered graph) to $H$; and if not, $G$ is {\em $H$-free}.
 It is helpful to recast our problem about tournaments into the language of ordered graphs.
 We observe first that: \begin{thm} Let $G$ be a tournament, and let $J$ be a backedge graph of $G$, with numbering $(v_1\LL v_n)$. \begin{itemize} \item If $G$ has a pure pair of order $t$, then $J$ has a pure pair of order at least $t/2$. \item If $J$ has a pure pair of order $t$ then $G$ has a pure pair of order at least $t/2$. \end{itemize} \end{thm} \Proof Let $(A,B)$ be a pure pair of order $t$ in $G$, and choose $i\in \{1\LL n\}$ minimum such that one of $A',B'$ has cardinality at least $t/2$, where $A'=\{v_1\LL v_i\}\cap A$ and $B'=\{v_1\LL v_i\}\cap B$.
 Define $A''=A\setminus A'$ and $B''=B\setminus B'$.
 If $|A'|\ge t/2$, then from the minimality of $i$, $|B'|< t/2$, and so $|B''|\ge t/2$; and since every vertex in $B$ is $G$-adjacent from every vertex in $A$, it follows that there are no edges of $J$ between $A'$ and $B''$, and this pair of sets is the desired pure pair of $J$.
 Similarly, if $|B'|\ge t/2$, then every vertex of $B'$ is $J$-adjacent to every vertex in in $A''$, and so this is the desired pure pair.
 This proves the first assertion.

 For the second, let $A,B$ be a pure pair of order $t$ in $J$, choose $i$ as before, and define $A',A'', B', B''$ as before.
 By exchanging $A,B$ if necessary, we may assume that $|A'|\ge t/2$; and so either $(A',B'')$ (if there are no edges of $J$ between $A,B$) or $(B'',A')$ (if every vertex in $A$ is $J$-adjacent to every vertex in $B$) is the desired pure pair of $G$.
 This proves the second assertion, and so proves \ref{purepair}.~\bbox